 In some cases, a team member’s specific tasks will be obvious.
-An elder law attorney will handle drafting POA and advance directive documents, whereas a financial advisor can assist with money management strategies, investments and insurance products.
-Delegating caregiving tasks to friends and family members on your care team can be a little more challenging.
+An elder law attorney will handle drafting POA and advance directive documents, whereas a financial advisor assists with money management strategies, investments and insurance products.
+Delegating caregiving tasks to friends and family members on your care team is a little more challenging.

 Investigate Other Senior Resources

-Any gaps or holes that remain in your care plan after you assign responsibilities to your team members should be filled by professional services, and/or federal, state, or local programs.
-Your local Area Agency on Aging (AAA) can assist you in finding appropriate resources for your caregiving situation.
+Any gaps that remain in the care plan after assigning responsibilities to your team members should be filled by professional services, and/or federal, state, or local programs.
+Your local Area Agency on Aging (AAA) can assist in finding appropriate resources for your caregiving situation.
 While most families would prefer to limit their care team to family and close friends, this is not always realistic.
-Professional in-home care, adult day care, and respite services are often necessary to fill in any remaining holes.
-It can take a great deal of research to find the right programs or services to complete your care plan, but this effort is well worth it.
+Professional in-home care, adult day care and other respite services are often necessary to fill in any outstanding care needs.
+It can take a great deal of research to find the right programs or services to complete your care plan, but the effort is well worth it.